rdewolff/temple/README.md

 - build guided tour of temple
 - improve collection - artist link (on private collection edit page) to work with reactive function.
 Or better way?
 - check if the various reactive function are not causing problems with similar names (getCollectionArtistLinkedIds())
+- add a global debug param or use the one for the environment provided by js/derby

 Cf. specification document [https://docs.google.com/document/d/1LaTlhE7MRqVQabxxX4uBnHOJha9I_-ZU1Y43ri5kXmI]